fu4303/portfolio-robkendal/posts/2020-04-07-replacing-reacts-redux-library-with-usereducer-hook.md

 - [Further reading and resources](#further-reading)

 ## A Redux primer

 <a name="redux-primer"></a>

 **(If you're already a Redux king or queen and just want to start using the useReducer Hook, you can [skip to the tutorial part now](#redux-with-usereducer))**

-I mentor some junior and aspiring developers and at some point they all land on the Redux methodology for manging their state.
+I mentor some junior and aspiring developers and at some point they all land on the Redux methodology for managing their state.
 It's easy to see why: it's a very common approach to solving application state management in complex apps; let's face it, most commercial apps qualify as 'complex' and you are always better off learning things that are geared to helping you in a realistic role.

 However, the concepts involved in Redux are where a lot of beginners come unstuck.
 I think it's a combination of having to understand several moving parts that wire together to make a Redux-y state change, as well as some unfamiliar (and potentially confusing) terminology.